Skip to content

 Partial Updates

-If you want to update only specific fields without overwriting the entire document, you can use the .update() method.
+If you want to update only specific fields without overwriting the entire document, use .update().

 await product.update(price=109.99, stock=100)